robertohuertasm/figma-asset-downloader/docs/home.md

 FLAGS:
     -r, --force-file-extensions    If true, file extensions will prevail over naming convention (asset_name.jpg) -h, --help                     Prints help information
-    -V, --version                  Prints version information
+    -v, --opt-only-on-validation    If true, only new added images will be optimized.
+It's useful to only apply optimization to recently imported images and not to all of them -V, --version                  Prints version information

 OPTIONS: